|A Cappella Choir

 Students perform with community musicians throughout the year in the College-Community Orchestra.
 The group creates beautiful sound while exploring musical masterpieces, from classics to world premieres, and is also featured in concert with the College-Community Chorus.

-The flute ensemble has only six instruments, but director Claudia Anderson swears they sound like 20.
-“We’re able to play music that has complex harmonics,” says Anderson, adjunct instructor of music.
+The flute ensemble has only six instruments, but audiences swear they sound like 20 due to the ensemble’s complex harmonics.

 We guarantee you didn’t have a group like this in high school.
 And you won’t find one at any other college, either.
 “We’re the only group in the country that does what we do,” says Ivy Paul, a cultural anthropology major from Quincy, Ill.